-- Evaluating the Scheme's controls over benefits and contributions; - Performed testing on the underlying data provided to the actuary to ensure completeness and accuracy of the data when compared to the data tested as part of our normal audit procedures; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically the discount rate and the assumed mortality rates for valuing the pensioners. - Evaluating the related disclosures about the Scheme's vested benefits, and the risks attached to them which is included in Note 11 to the Scheme's financial statements.
+- Testing the underlying data provided to the actuary and confirming that these agree to underlying records; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically the discount rate and the assumed mortality rates for valuing the pensioners, including the reasonableness of significant changes made to these assumptions in the current year. - Evaluating the related disclosures about the Scheme's vested benefits, and the risks attached to them which is included in Note 11 to the Scheme's financial statements.